Bloemen and Maltais claim bronze at Calgary World Cup

 “I wanted to be on the podium again, but my focus was again on my process and how I wanted to race the race.
 To execute the race that I wanted to, and do have a performance like I did today, makes me proud.
 I felt that I was really focusing on what I was doing, knowing that I was paired with Isabelle and she was coming on strong at the end.
 I wanted to make sure I still had energy at the end to be able to fight, which I did.”

-Isabelle Weidemann made an impressive comeback to put herself in podium contention.
+Weidemann made an impressive comeback to put herself in the 3,000m podium contention.
 The 30-year-old was in tenth place midway through the race but picked up the speed to finish the distance in 3:56.66, falling just shy of the podium in fourth place.
-Joining them in the top ten was Ivanie Blondin, finishing eighth place with a time of 4:00.42.
+Joining them in the top ten was Blondin, finishing eighth place with a time of 4:00.42.

 Béatrice Lamarche finished sixth place in the women’s 1000m, one week after earning her first career individual podium in Salt Lake City.
 On Saturday, Blondin placed tenth in the 1500m final, while Laurent Dubreuil finished tenth in the first men’s 500m final.